 Here are a couple of quick tips about tipping in New York City:

-- A lot of places in New York City only accept cash, or cash is their preferred payment.
-And even some places that accept credit cards still prefer tips in cash, so it helps to always have a few bills on you just in case.
+- A lot of places in New York City only accept cash tips, or cash is their preferred payment.
+Even some places that accept credit cards still prefer tips in cash, so it helps to always have a few bills on you just in case.

 - Many establishments will print recommended tips right on the receipt but if they don't, a handy way to calculate an adequate tip at most establishments is to double your tax amount on the bill — which accounts for an 8.875% sales tax in NYC and a 17% tip.